Principal Leadership Styles And Standardized Test Results / Portraiture Of Three Leadership Styles And Their Resulting

 The purpose of this capstone is to illustrate possible relationships between student achievement and administrative leadership styles.
 The study utilizes a method of qualitative research called, “Portraiture.”
 This capstone brings to the forefront, the leadership styles of three fictionalized subjects.
 Although the characters are fictionalized, they represent factual observations I have made of various leaders over my nineteen-year career as an educator.
 The benefits of this study lie in the implication that positive, proactive, instructional leaders who keep all stakeholders in mind when running a building, will produce better standardized test results than leaders who do not display positive administrative leadership characteristics.

 Yu, Donna Lynn, "Principal Leadership Styles And Standardized Test Results / Portraiture Of Three Leadership Styles And Their Resulting Academic Outcomes" (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 157.